What is a Winner’s Curse?

-Winner’s curse is said to act when the highest bidder in a multiparty auction or in similar scenario bids a value for a product which is higher than its actual or intrinsic worth.
+Winner’s curse is said to act when the highest bidder in a multiparty auction or in a similar scenario bids a value for a product which is higher than its actual or intrinsic worth.
 Various factors create a gap in the value as the winner struggles to determine the real worth of a commodity or asset.

-Winner’s cause can be attributed to emotional and cognitive factors in a bidder.
+Winner’s curse can be attributed to emotional and cognitive factors in a bidder.
 This phenomenon often results in reduced returns for an individual.
-Winner’s cause occurs because of a lack of understanding of the asset in consideration.
+Winner’s curse occurs because of a lack of understanding and prior knowledge about the asset in consideration.